Stickelberger elements and Kolyvagin systems: Local conditions and Selmer groups

 \begin{define} A \emph{Selmer triple} is a triple $(M,\FF,\PP)$ where $\FF$ is a Selmer structure on $M$ and $\PP$ is a set of rational primes, disjoint from $\Sigma(\FF)$. \end{define}

-\begin{rem} Although one might identify the cohomology groups in our setting (when the Galois module in question is $T\otimes\LL$ with $T=\ZZ_p(\chi)$, or its quotients by ideals of $\LL$) with certain groups of homomorphisms using inflation-restriction, we will insist on using the cohomological language for the sake of notational consistency with~\cite{mr02} from which we borrow the main technical results.
-We also hope that the similarity of ideas applied here and in \cite{kbbstark,kbbiwasawa} are more apparent this way. \end{rem}
+\begin{rem} In our setting, i.e., when the Galois representation in question is $T\otimes\LL$ or its quotients by ideals of $\LL$, one may explicitly compute the cohomology groups in terms of certain groups of homomorphisms (c.f., \cite[\S I.6.1-3]{r00}).
+Nevertheless, we will insist on using the cohomological language for the sake of notational consistency with~\cite{mr02} from which we borrow the main technical results.
+We also hope that the similarity of the ideas applied here and in \cite{kbbstark,kbbiwasawa} are more apparent this way. \end{rem}